Lie group valued Koopman eigenfunctions: Dynamical systems

-The results of Theorems \ref{thm:dz_basic}, \ref{thm:gradient}, \ref{thm:Koop_equiv} and \ref{thm:rescale_G} will now be summarized for the case when $\LieG = S^1$. \begin{corollary} Let $M$ be a $C^2$ manifold, $V$ a $C^1$ vector field on $M$ inducing a $C^1$ flow $\Phi^t$.
+Theorem \ref{thm:rescale_G} is proved in Section~\ref{sec:proof:rescale_G}.
+The criterion for $z$ being non-constant was included to exclude the case when $\omega=0$.
+Note that $dz$ is $\real$-linear by virtue of its construction \eqref{eqn:def:dz}.
+Part~(i) of the theorem shows that it is also $C^0(M)$ linear.
+The results of Theorems \ref{thm:dz_basic}, \ref{thm:gradient}, \ref{thm:Koop_equiv} and \ref{thm:rescale_G} will now be summarized for the case when $\LieG = S^1$.

+\begin{corollary} Let $M$ be a $C^2$ manifold, $V$ a nonzero $C^1$ vector field on $M$ inducing a $C^1$ flow $\Phi^t$.
 Let the unit circle $S^1$ be identified with the unit circle in the complex plane $\cmplx$.
 Let $z:M\to S^1$.
 Then the following hold. \begin{enumerate}[(i)] \item $dz$ defined as $\proj_2\circ z_*$, as shown below, is a 1-form.

 \item Let $U\subset M$ be an open set and $\theta:U\to\real$ such that for every $x\in U$, $z(x) = \exp(i\theta(x))$ .
 Then $d\theta$ = $d(z|U)$. \item Naturality : Let $\phi:M'\to M$ be a smooth map between manifolds, and $z':M'\to S^1$ be the map $z'=z\circ\phi$.
-Then $dz'$ = $dz\circ \phi_*$. \item For every $f\in C^1(G;\real)$, $d(f\circ z) = f_* dz(V)$. \item Suppose that $\gamma\in S^1$ is a regular value of $z$, then $N$:= $z^{-1}(\gamma)$ is a codimension-$1$ submanifold.
+Then $dz'$ = $dz\circ \phi_*$. \item For every $f\in C^1(G;\real)$, $V(f\circ z) = f_* dz(V)$. \item Suppose that $\gamma\in S^1$ is a regular value of $z$, then $N$:= $z^{-1}(\gamma)$ is a codimension-$1$ submanifold.
 Fix a metric $\tau$ on $M$.
-Then at every point $x\in N$, the sub-bundle $TN$ coincides with the kernel of $\nabla_\metric z|N$. \item Let $\zeta:M\to \cmplx$ be a $C^1$ submersion.
+Then at every point $x\in N$, the sub-bundle $TN$ coincides with the kernel of $\nabla_{\metric} z|N$. \item Let $\zeta:M\to \cmplx$ be a $C^1$ submersion.
 Then $V$ can be rescaled so that $\zeta$ becomes an eigenfunction iff the following conditions hold \\(i) $|\zeta|$ is constant everywhere. \\(ii) $V$ is transversal to the foliation induced by $\zeta$. \end{enumerate} \end{corollary}

+Corollary \ref{corr:rescale:S1} is proved in Section~\ref{sec:proof:rescale:S1}.
+There has been several explorations of the link between foliations and Koopman eigenfunctions \citep[e.g.][]{korda2020optimal, shirasaka2020phase}.
+Corollary \ref{corr:rescale:S1}~(vi) uncovers one aspect of it.
+One of the key aspects in these results is the transversality of the foliations.
+We next look at an important consideration for Koopman eigenfunctions : \emph{independence}.

+\paragraph{Generating eigenfunctions} Suppose that the flow generated by $V$ has an invariant probability measure $\mu$ supported on $M$.
+The Koopman operator $U^t$ then also acts on $L^2(\mu)$ as a unitary operator.
+As a result, its eigenvalues are purely imaginary numbers of the form $\iota \omega$.
+The imaginary component $\omega$ is also called an \emph{eigenfrequency}.
+Eigenfrequencies form a module over the ring over integers $\integer$, i.e., they are closed under finite integer linear combinations.
+Given two Koopman eigenfunctions $z_1, z_2$ with eigenfrequencies $\omega_1, \omega_2$, for every pair of integers $a, b\in \integer$, $z_1^a z_2^b$ is a Koopman eigenfunction with eigenfrequency $a\omega_1 + b\omega_2$, as shown below.